mes-aides/ops/README.md

 Two different scanning services are used, in order to remove dependency on one specific provider to notify in case of a service failure.
 This endpoint is scanned by [UptimeRobot](https://uptimerobot.com) on a 5-minutes interval, and will notify the team through Slack and SMS.
 It is also scanned on a 2-minutes interval by [SetCronJob](https://www.setcronjob.com) which will notify the team by email.
-The SetCronJob instance has to be manually rearmed when it has been triggered.
+The SetCronJob instance has to be manually rearmed (i.e. re-enabled after it gets automatically disabled on failure) when it has been triggered.